microsoft/onnxruntime/BUILD.md

 build.bat --use_tvm --use_llvm --llvm_path=\llvm\install\path\lib\cmake\llvm --use_mklml --use_nuphar --build_shared_lib --build_csharp --enable_pybind --config=Release
 ```

+* These instructions build the release flavor.
+The Debug build of LLVM would be needed to build with the Debug flavor of ONNX Runtime.

 ##### Linux:
 ```
 ./build.sh --use_tvm --use_llvm --llvm_path=/llvm/install/path/lib/cmake/llvm --use_mklml --use_nuphar --build_shared_lib --build_csharp --enable_pybind --config=Release